Sotiris1437/HGC-RCPD2/README.md

 ----> For a demon over real-world time-series please launch the following scripts:

--1- delay_wl.xlsx excel file of the delay (in msec) time-series gathered from the W.iLab.1 FED4FIRE+ testbed.
-Each column provides the delay measurements of each different link; the first two rows of each link depict the nodes of each link.
+-1- delay_wl.xlsx: excel file  that provides the the delay values (in msec) of 27 links (over 10 nodes)  from the W.iLab.1 FED4FIRE+ testbed.
+Each column provides the delay measurements of each different link; the first two rows of each column present the nodes for which each link is described.

--2-
+-2- real_data.m contains an execution of RCPD2 over real measurements

 [1] Skaperas, Sotiris, Lefteris Mamatas, and Arsenia Chorti.
 "Real-time video content popularity detection based on mean change point analysis."
 IEEE Access, vol. 7, 2019.